A Comparative Review of the Rattle GUI for R

 Support for Programmers

-Some of the GUIs reviewed in this series of articles include extensive support for programmers.
+Some GUIs reviewed in this series of articles include extensive support for programmers.
 For example, RKWard offers much of the power of Integrated Development Environments (IDEs) such as RStudio or Eclipse StatET.
 Others, such as jamovi or the R Commander, offer little more than a simple text editor.

 The developer offers support for programmers in another way, with templates to help get started on programming in the form of programming “templates” and “one-pagers” here.

-Reproducibility & Sharing
+Reproducibility

 One of the biggest challenges that GUI users face is being able to reproduce their work.
 Reproducibility is useful for re-running everything on the same dataset if you find a data entry error.
 It’s also useful for applying your work to new datasets so long as they use the same variable names (or the software can handle name changes).
 Some scientific journals ask researchers to submit their files (usually code and data) along with their written report so that others can check their work.

-While Rattle’s project files will save which data set you’re working on and the roles of each variable, they don’t save anything else.
+[Not yet in new version:] While Rattle’s project files will save which data set you’re working on and the roles of each variable, they don’t save anything else.
 So full reproducibility of your work in Rattle requires saving the R code that it creates and stores in its “Log” tab.
 There’s no way to get back to re-populate all the tab settings when starting from the saved code.

 Since Rattle contains few custom functions, there’s a good chance they could run your code directly.
 However, it would be wise for them to install the rattle package for a few custom functions, such as the popular decision tree viewer, fancyRpartPlot.
+[Note to author: verify this is still used.]

 Output & Report Writing

 Ideally, output should be clearly labeled, well organized, and of publication quality.
-It might also delve into the realm of word processing through Sweave/knitr and R Markdown documents.
+It might also delve into word processing through Sweave/knitr and R Markdown documents.
 Some, like BlueSky and jamovi, have those features.
 Others do not.
 See the separate reviews to see how each other package is doing on this topic.

 Group-By Analyses